 Review Your HSA or FSA Contributions

-Use this time to review your qualified healthcare expenses from the previous year and estimate what your expenses will be for 2020.
+Use this time to review your qualified healthcare expenses from the previous year and estimate what your expenses will be for the year.
 If you have a Flexible Spending Account (FSA), you won't be able to change your contributions outside of your enrollment period.
 However, keeping track of your expenses now will help you have a good idea of how much money you typically spend on healthcare expenses each year.